tomcattiger1230/CasADi_MPC_MHE_Python/README.md

 # CasADi_MPC_MHE_Python

 This repository is an implementation of the work from Mohamed W. Mehrez.
-I convert the original code in MATLAB to the Python
+I convert the original code from MATLAB to the Python